-Benefits under SSDI are paid monthly, in cash, for the duration of your disability and may be eligible for automatic increases tied to the cost of living.
-They do not cost any more than what workers already paid in to the Social Security Administration, which is funded by payroll taxes known as FICA.
-As of June 2018, the average monthly Social Security disability insurance benefit is $1,198.44.
+Benefits under SSDI are paid monthly, for the duration of your disability and may be eligible for automatic increases tied to the cost of living.
+As of January 2023, the average monthly Social Security disability insurance benefit is $1,483.
+Social Security also pays disability insurance benefits to the spouse and children of a disabled worker.

 While SSDI is free, it’s also notoriously difficult to qualify for.
 According to the federal government’s own statistics, only about one-third of applicants are approved.
 Additionally, benefit amounts are affected by the number of years you had been working before becoming disabled, meaning that younger disabled people may be offered lower benefits than older applicants.
 Still, SSDI may be the only way for low-income people to continue putting food on the table after a disability.